Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-2.md

     ![](../../media/crud5.3.png)

-- Once it is commited locally, click on Push to push the changes in to the repository.
+- Once it is committed locally, click on Push to push the changes into the repository.

     ![](../../media/crud5.4.png)